-The Road Management Act was passed on 11 May 2004 and came into operation on 1 July 2004.
-The Act has been developed by the Victorian Government to establish improved road management legislation to provide a more efficient and safer road network for all Victorians.
-The need for this new legislation also arose as a result of the High Court decision that changed the common law governing civil liability for road management to make road authorities more accountable for the safety of their road networks.
+The Road Management Act aims to improve road management legislation to provide a more efficient and safer road network for all Victorians.
+This legislation arose as a result of the High Court decision that changed the common law governing civil liability for road management to make road authorities more accountable for the safety of their road networks.

 The key objectives of the Act are to:

 - Set out the general rights of road users and their obligations in relation to responsible use